licensezero/charity-public-license/README.md

-# The Parity Public License
+# The Charity Public License

-Parity is a public `LICENSE` for open software that requires users who build with your software to share their work with the community, too.
-In other words, Parity makes your work free for open source, like GitHub, Travis CI, and other current-generation services.
+Charity is a public `LICENSE` for open software that brings the approach of MIT and BSD licenses into the twenty-first century.
+Parity makes your software free to use by almost anyone.

-## Why?

-You might choose Parity because you're a [pragmatic idealist](https://www.gnu.org/philosophy/pragmatic.en.html) looking for a copyleft license that's evolved with the times.

-You might choose Parity because you're realistic about the need for financial support for your work, and want to [sell licenses to users who won't give back in kind](https://guide.licensezero.com).

-You might choose Parity because it's particularly important to make sure your users can understand your license.
+Charity is based on [The Parity Public License](https://github.com/licensezero/parity-public-license), which shares many of the same terms.
+Charity is a "free for everybody" license.
+Parity is a "free for open source" license.

 ## Comparing

-Parity improves on previous strong-copyleft licenses in several ways.
+Charity improves on previous permissive licenses in several ways.

-1. Parity makes an effective share-alike deal with users of your software, whether your software happens to be a library, a developer tool, or a complete application.
-The ASP, private-changes, and developer-tools loopholes in licenses like GPL and AGPL have all been closed.

-2. Parity is written to be read, in plain language, with a simple "here's your permission, and here are the rules" structure.
-The whole text of the license fits on a single piece of paper, with lots of room to spare.
+1. Charity is written to be read, in plain language, with a simple "here's your permission, and here are the rules" structure.
+The whole license fits on 26 lines of 65 columns.

-Like other share-alike licenses, Parity differs from MIT, BSD, Apache 2.0, and other pure-permissive licenses by requiring users to share software back to the community.
+2. Charity gives explicit patent permission, with a patent-termination clause, like Apache 2.0, but without its wordiness.

+3. Charity helps others find your source code and contribute back, by requiring that users keep a notice about where to find source, in addition to your copyright notice.